followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxValidator/8 Validation Rules/CompareRule/comparisonTarget.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The rule is valid if the validated value equals to the return value of the **comparisonTarget** function.
+The rule is valid if the validated value is equal to the return value of the **comparisonTarget** function.

 [note]The operator specified by the [comparisonType](/Documentation/ApiReference/UI_Widgets/dxValidator/Validation_Rules/CompareRule/#comparisonType) option is used for comparison.
 <!--/fullDescription-->